tombrowndev/react-touch-visualizer/README.md

 }
 ```

-## Contribute
+## Contributing

 As this project is in its infancy, I am looking for anybody who can spare some time to contribute.
-If you are interest, please get in touch with me on twitter [@tombrowndev](https://www.twitter.com/tombrowndev).
+If you would like to contribute, please get in touch with me on twitter [@tombrowndev](https://www.twitter.com/tombrowndev).